- EVDO network changes

 Due to a change in our EVDO data service, you may notice slower data speeds in Sarnia, Windsor Essex, Kenora, Arviat, Baker Lake & the Niagara Falls region, starting July 1st 2015.

 The rest of Canada will be affected by this network change starting August 1st 2015.

-This network change will not interrupt your voice calling, text or data services.
+This network change will not interrupt your coverage, which includes your voice calling, and text.
 However, you may notice a reduction in data speeds on your device and you will be unable to perform simultaneous voice calling and data sessions at the same time.

 Visit our coverage map for detailed coverage information.